HashedMantisShrimp/SmashBreak/README.md

 # SmashBreak
-Smash Break is one of the first games I created, meant for iOS phones, but also runs on macOS and Windows PCs.
+Smash Break is a game created by me, meant for iOS phones, it also runs on macOS and Windows PCs.
-The lack of a license is NOT an oversight.
+The lack of a license is **NOT** an oversight.
-This repository is intended to showcase the coding behind my most recent project/game - Smash Break.
+This repository is intended to showcase the coding behind my most recent project/game - **Smash Break**.

 -------------------------------------------------------------------------------------------------------

 **Smash Break**'s development started near the end of my "college life".
 The game was meant to be the project/game for my Thesis as well as a means to evaluate my skills as a Game Developer and more specifically, as a programmer.